 FREE WORLDWIDE SHIPPING

-A pair of carefully handmade and detailed bronze reproductions of the 9th Century tortoise brooches found in grave Bj539 in Birka, Sweden.
+A pair of carefully handmade and detailed 10th Century Viking tortoise brooches in Oseberg style.
+By far the most common design, 1000 copies have been excavated in archaeological digs - such as in Birka in Sweden, Bornholm in Denmark and Trondelag in Norway.
 Tortoise brooches (dress brooches) are worn in pairs on the front of a Viking woman's dress.
 It was customary to suspend a string of beads and charms between them.
+The original pair (Petersen Typlology P51) we have based these on were found in grave Bj837 in Birka, Sweden.

 The brooches are sold in pairs.